Dr Kiriakos Virvidakis, Mayor of Chania, Crete

 Mayor of Chania, Crete

-23 February 2005: Kiriakos Virvidakis was elected Mayor of the Crete city of Chania in the local elections held in October, 2002, and in January, 2003.
-Kiriakos Virvidakis has been short-listed for the 2008 World Mayor Award.
+5 July 2010: Kiriakos Virvidakis was elected Mayor of the Crete city of Chania in the local elections held in October, 2002 and re-elected in October 2006.
+Kiriakos Virvidakis has been short-listed for the 2010 World Mayor Prize.

 Chania, built on the ruins of ancient Kidonia, has seen and survived many invaders, but has also experienced many different civilizations which all left their marks on the city’s built environment.
 The city can be reached through the airport of Akrotiri, and the port of Souda.
 The city’s own harbour goes back to Venetian times, when Chania was favoured by Venetian nobility.